syncfusion-content/blazor-docs/blazor/getting-started/license-key/how-to-register-in-a-razor-class-library.md

 documentation: ug
 ---

-# Register Syncfusion&reg; License Key in a Razor Class Library Application
+# Register Syncfusion<sup style="font-size:70%">&reg;</sup> License Key in a Razor Class Library Application

-The generated license key is just a string that might be registered before any Syncfusion&reg; control is initiated.
+The generated license key is just a string that might be registered before any Syncfusion<sup style="font-size:70%">&reg;</sup> control is initiated.
 The following code is used to register the license.

 {% tabs %}
 {% highlight c# %}